snac-cooperative/technical-docs/Specifications/Schema SQL.md

 ### How dates are stored

-We have chosen to store date as a comprehensive date range.
-This is a single record type, setting several attributes as appropriate, and leaving unused fields empty when necessary.
+We have chosen to store date as a comprehensive date range record.
+This is a single record type, setting attributes as appropriate, and leaving unused fields empty when necessary.
 Thus a single date and date range are both the same record type, but the single date lacks a toDate, and is_range=false.
-Many fields of a date range may be missing (and explicitly noted as such) and lack of precision can be captured as well.
+Many fields of a date range may be missing (and explicitly noted as missing).
+Lack of precision can be captured as well.

 Date sets are handled relationally by using multiple date_range records.
 Relational data modeling needs no "date set" table.